5-Pass Matching Pipeline

 85–99%

 Catches minor description variations like 'AWS' vs 'AWS Inc' or 'Wire Transfer' vs 'Wire Xfer'.
+Amount and date must still be exact.

 Pass 2.5: Semantic Match